after-the-sunrise/thadoop/README.md

 		@Override
 		public ThadoopSample get() {
-			return base;
+			return base; // Note : Do NOT create new instance here !!!
 		}

 	}

-You can feed this subclass to Mapper/Reducer directly, as the superclass implements the Hadoop's writable interface.
+This subclass can be fed to Mapper/Reducer directly, as the superclass implements the Hadoop's writable interface.

 [SampleJob.java]